scottishgovernment/payment/README.md

 # Payment

-This service is used to integrate with Worldpay for incoming payments to the Scottish Government via the gov.scot website
+This service is used to integrate with Worldpay for incoming payments to the Scottish Government via the www.gov.scot website.

 # Configuration

+* `port`
+    * Port that the service should listen on.
+    * Type: Integer
+    * Default: 9095

 * `worldpay_url`
     * Url used to submit payments
-    * Type: Sting
+    * Type: String
     * Default: none

 * `worldpay_username`